Fort Collins Defective Auto Part Attorneys

 While there are a lot of reckless and distracted drivers on the road, there are also plenty of people who drive responsibly.
 You can follow all traffic laws, go the speed limit, use your signal, and respect others on the roads around Fort Collins, and still have your brakes fail or your tire explode.
 We all rely on the manufacturers of our vehicles and parts.
 When defective auto parts are allowed on the market, innocent people will suffer.
 When a manufacturer places profits above the public’s safety, then they need to pay when people are injured.

 If you or a loved one has been in an accident due to a defective auto part, call the Tenge Law Firm, LLC, at (970) 212-4777.
-Schedule a free consultation with an experienced product liability lawyer, and learn your options.
+Schedule a free consultation with an experienced product liability lawyer in Fort Collins, and learn your options.

 There is always a chance that a part of a vehicle can suddenly stop functioning, and few of us are mechanically inclined enough to notice it.
 Some parts will not cause a disaster if they are defective – such as the radio or floor mats – but other parts are vital to the driver and passengers’ safety.
 For example: